Specification and Verification of Side-channel Security for Open-source Processors via Leakage Contracts

 \section{Conclusion}

 We presented an approach for verifying RTL processor designs against ISA-level leakage contracts.
 We implemented our approach in the \tool{} verification tool, which we use to characterize the side-channel security guarantees of three open-source RISC-V processors.
-This demonstrates that leakage contracts can be successfully applied to RTL processors.
-It also paves the way for linking recent advances on specification~\cite{contracts2021,mosier2022axiomatic} and software analysis~\cite{spectector2020,fabian202automatic,pitchfork, GuancialeBD20, blade} for leakage contracts to RTL processors.
+This demonstrates that leakage contracts can be successfully applied to RTL processor designs.
+It also paves the way for linking recent advances on specification~\cite{contracts2021,mosier2022axiomatic} and software analysis~\cite{spectector2020,fabian202automatic,pitchfork, GuancialeBD20, blade} for leakage contracts to RTL processor designs.

 \begin{acks} We would like to thank Alastair Reid and Piotr Sapiecha for feedback and discussions.
-This project has received funding from the \grantsponsor{1}{European Research Council}{https://erc.europa.eu/} under the European Union's Horizon 2020 research and innovation programme (grant agreement No. \grantnum{1}{101020415}), from the \grantsponsor{2}{Spanish Ministry of Science, Innovation, and University}{https://www.ciencia.gob.es/} under the project \grantnum{2}{TED2021-132464B-I00 PRODIGY}, from the \grantsponsor{3}{Spanish Ministry of Science, Innovation, and University}{https://www.ciencia.gob.es/} under the Ram\'on y Cajal grant \grantnum{3}{RYC2021-032614-I}, and from a gift by Intel Corporation. \end{acks}
+This project has received funding from the \grantsponsor{1}{European Research Council}{https://erc.europa.eu/} under the European Union's Horizon 2020 research and innovation programme (grant agreement No. \grantnum{1}{101020415}), from the \grantsponsor{2}{Spanish Ministry of Science and Innovation}{https://www.ciencia.gob.es/} under the project \grantnum{2}{TED2021-132464B-I00 PRODIGY}, from the \grantsponsor{3}{Spanish Ministry of Science and Innovation}{https://www.ciencia.gob.es/} under the Ram\'on y Cajal grant \grantnum{3}{RYC2021-032614-I}, from the \grantsponsor{3}{Spanish Ministry of Science and Innovation}{https://www.ciencia.gob.es/} under the project \grantnum{3}{PID2022-142290OB-I00 ESPADA}, and from a gift by Intel Corporation.\looseness=-1 \end{acks}